General Terms and Conditions for the use of the caravanmarkt24.de platform

 6. The highest bidder shall be informed by the platform at the end of the auction that he was the highest bidder, that the minimum selling price set by the seller was not reached and that the online renegotiation was initiated with his last highest bid.

-VII Vehicle handover, payment of purchase price
+VII Vehicle handover, purchase price payment

 2. The parties may agree on a different deadline for the transfer of ownership in deviation from subsection 1 of this paragraph.